 If you want to see it in action, check out coffee aficionado James Hoffman’s review of this contraption.

 When you can’t be bothered to brew your own pour-over by hand, the Cuisinart PurePrecision Pour Over Coffee Brewer will do it for you.
 As the marking copy says, “Now your friends and family can enjoy the superior coffee taste produced by manual brewers—without the work!”
 Plus it comes with a unique laser-etched stainless steel filter.
 All that for just $200.

 I have a certain fondness for this contraption.
-Billed as the first portable lever espresso maker, the Leverpresso, with its high quality 51mm filter, offers café-quality espresso right at your fingertips.
-It adjusts from 1- to 9-bar pressure all without electricity so you can make an espresso just the way you like it—anytime, anywhere—in just three minutes. $99.
+Billed as the first portable lever espresso maker, the Leverpresso features a high-quality 51mm filter.
+The hand-powered device adjusts from 1- to 9-bar pressure all without electricity.
+This allows you to make an espresso just the way you like it — anytime, anywhere — in just three minutes. $99.

 Allegedly the world’s most advanced system for brewing specialty coffee, tea, and more.
 This coffee robot can whip up pretty much any coffee drink you can imagine with just the press of a few touchscreen buttons.
 If you want to experience the coffee shop’s future, you’ll have to pay a visit to the Cafe X kiosks in the San Francisco and San Jose airports. $200,000.